Suzanne Faunce, Judge in the 37th District Court in Warren, Michigan

 Types of Criminal Cases Handled by Judge Faunce

 District Court judges preside over civil infractions, criminal cases, and their civil docket.
 Civil infractions are citations punishable by monetary fines, not jail.
 These may include city ordinance violations or traffic-related violations.
 District Court Judges, including the Honorable Suzanne Faunce, are also responsible for misdemeanor cases.
-Misdemeanors carry possible jail time from 30 days up to 1 year, in addition to fines and years of probation supervision.
-Judge Faunce and the rest of the District Court judges are also responsible for the initial stages of felony cases, such as the arraignment, the setting of bail, and preliminary examinations.
+Misdemeanors carry possible jail time from 30 days up to 1 year, fines, and years of probation supervision.
+Judge Faunce and the other District Court judges are also responsible for the initial stages of felony cases, such as the arraignment, the setting of bail, and preliminary examinations.
 Felonies are charges that carry potential prison time of more than one year.
 Because of the potentially severe direct and indirect consequences of a criminal conviction, it would be wise for anyone with a pending case to consult with the best Macomb County criminal defense lawyer they can find.

 Examples of Misdemeanors that may be held before Judge Faunce: